Status and phase

 About

-The purpose of this first-in-human study is to evaluate the safety of INT2104 when administered to humans in a broad population of participants with refractory/relapsing B-cell malignancies.
+The purpose of this first-in-human study is to evaluate the safety and tolerability of INT2104 when administered to humans in a broad population of participants with refractory/relapsing B-cell malignancies.
 Preliminary efficacy information may also be obtained.

 INT2104 is a gene therapy delivering a transgene for a chimeric antigen receptor (CAR) specific for CD20 (CAR20).
 The lentiviral vector is designed to generate CAR T and CAR Natural Killer (NK) cells inside the body following intravenous (IV) administration.